-Technologies, online transactions and big platforms, such as social media, are now global, and we use them all daily.
+Technologies, online transactions and big platforms such as social media are now global, and we use them all daily.
 Therefore, international cooperation on technology is important for all of us, even if we may not always realise it.
 The European Union works with countries around the world and international organisations to ensure technology helps to improve lives everywhere.

 When everything functions well, we do not realise the amount of work that goes on behind our smartphones or computer screens.
 However, if ever we cannot access some content online or terrorist content appears on videos our children are watching, we may notice that there is a whole machine working to make the online world safe for people and businesses not only in Europe, but also around the world.

 Europe has a lot to offer in building better societies and economies around the globe.
 The European Union is a champion in multilateral relations with other countries and organisations.
-The EU with international partners in different areas such as trade, security, the rule of law and more.
+The EU works with international partners in different areas such as trade, security, the rule of law and more.

 The EU's aim is to make the digital world work to the benefit of all, respecting our values.
 The EU's work on digital policies concentrates on several geographical areas, such as the EU neighbourhood, developing countries, especially Africa as a continent and the Mediterranean, and developed countries such as the US and Japan.